oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 ![](figure1.jpg "figure1.jpg")

-2 Create trusted VM based on GUI radio box (To be implemented in Patch3 or later)
+2. Create / Edit a trusted VM based on GUI radio box

 Choose to run guest VM on a trusted node, please refer to figure 2.
 After guest VM is created, this VM could also be served as the VM template via import/export template function provided from GUI.